genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

 The id parameter indicates the id of the newly created audit table, and will need to be different from any other table id.

-As we are using the GPAL event handlers, this is sufficient to enable auditing on this table.
+As we are using the GPAL Event Handlers, this is sufficient to enable auditing on this table.
 A new table is created by the name of the original table, with the **_AUDIT** suffix added to the end.
 In this instance that would be the **TRADE_AUDIT** table.

 ### Updating the state machine to use auditing